kbparagua/js-crash-course/01_functions.md

 foo();
 ```

-### Function Expression
+### Function Expressions

 Function expressions are not hoisted.
 They are treated like a regular variable declaration.

-Example:
 ```js
 foo(); // ReferenceError: foo is not defined var foo = function(){ alert("foo"); }